zowe/zlux-app-server/README.md

 Read the [Configuration](https://github.com/zowe/zlux/wiki/Configuration-for-zLUX-App-Server-&-ZSS) wiki page for a detailed explanation of the primary items that you'll want to configure for your server.

 In short, determine the location of your workspace directory (Environment variable `ZWE_zowe_workspaceDirectory`, or `~/.zowe/workspace` (Linux, Unix, z/OS) or `%USERPROFILE%/.zowe` when `ZWE_zowe_workspaceDirectory` is not defined)
-Within the workspace directory, edit **app-server/serverConfig/zowe.yaml** to change attributes such as the HTTPS port via **components.app-server.node.https.port**, or the location of plugins.
+Within the workspace directory, create **app-server/serverConfig/zowe.yaml** by copying **zlux-app-server/defaults/serverConfig/zowe.yaml**, and edit it to change attributes such as the HTTPS port via **components.app-server.node.https.port**, or the location of plugins.

 ## 6. Adding Plugins
 **Note when building, NPM is used.
 The version of NPM needed for the build to succeed should be at least 6.4.
 You can update NPM by executing `npm install -g npm`**